willwillis/fast-api-scripture-app/deployment.md

 # Deployment Guide - Fast Scriptures

-This project uses Render for both frontend and backend deployment with GitHub Actions for automated deployments.
+This project uses Render for both frontend and backend deployment with automatic deployments on code pushes.

 ## 🎯 Deployment Strategy